geremy-condra/geremy-condra.github.io/_posts/2024-01-20-grizzled-wizard-nachos.md

 pure drunk food and had to be made very simply because there was only ever one person serving both food and drinks, and you make a lot more money shuffling half a bottle of fernet down someone's throat than you do serving nachos.
-But for whatever reason, and despite the fact that their kitchen only had a toaster oven, they managed to produce some seriously excellent versions of classic pub grub like nachos and ham-and-cheese sandwiches.
+But for whatever reason, and despite the fact that their kitchen only had a toaster oven, they managed to produce some seriously excellent versions of classic pub grub like these nachos and ham-and-cheese sandwiches (more on that later).